XERO47/Windows-RAT/README.md

 **Author:** [Abhishek / xero47]
  Proof of Concept

-## ⚠️ Disclaimer

-This project is undertaken strictly for **educational and research purposes**.
-The goal is to deepen my understanding of Python programming, Windows internals, networking, and modern cybersecurity principles (both offensive tradecraft and defensive strategies).

-The software developed here is a functional Remote Access Tool (RAT).
 ## Overview

 This project is my attempt at building a custom Remote Access Tool for Windows from the ground up using Python.
 My objective is to move beyond simple scripts and tackle a project that encompasses a wide range of real-world cybersecurity challenges.
 I wanted to build not just the tool itself, but to understand the "cat-and-mouse" game between an implant and system defenses.